jkoenig72/llmrag/README.md

 ## License and Contributions

-Maintained by Joerg Koenig.
+Maintained by Master Control Program.
 Contributions and feedback are welcome — please submit pull requests or open issues on GitHub.

-## Disclaimer

-This project is intended for internal use with Salesforce and MuleSoft documentation.
-Ensure that API keys and sensitive credentials are secured via the env.sh file, which is excluded from version control.